 Area Status: Open

-As you hike through the forest and along paths carved into the basalt cliff enjoying the spectacular views and waterfalls, it is easy to see why Eagle Creek Trail is the most popular trail in the Columbia Gorge.
+As you hike through the forest and along paths carved into the basalt cliffs and enjoy the spectacular views and waterfalls, it is easy to see why Eagle Creek Trail is the most popular trail in the Columbia Gorge.

-Note: There are sheer cliffs with no hand rails on parts of this trail, so this hike may not be suitable for children or those afraid of heights.
+Note: Although the overall grade of this trail is less than 5%, there are sheer cliffs with no hand rails on parts of this trail, so this hike may not be suitable for children or those afraid of heights.

-Trail Features: Punch Bowl Falls, where water spills 100 feet into a blue-green pool set in a large grotto; High Bridge, which traverses the gorge 150 feet above the creek; and Tunnel Falls, where the trail passes through a tunnel behind the shower of falling water.
+Trail Features: Punch Bowl Falls, where water spills 100 feet into a blue-green pool set in a large grotto; High Bridge, which traverses a narrow gorge, 150 feet above the creek; and Tunnel Falls, where the trail passes through a tunnel behind the shower of falling water.
 Jumping or diving off of Punchbowl Falls is strictly prohibited.
+Also, dogs are required to be on leash.
+Each year several unleashed dogs fall off of or chase other dogs off of the steep cliffs.

 This trail is part of a multi-day loop opportunity which continues into the Mark O. Hatfield Wilderness on the Hood River Ranger District in the Mt.
 Hood National Forest.
 If you are hiking overnight, it is recommended that you park your car near the day use host site as it will be more secure there than at the trailhead.
 At about mile 5 you enter Wilderness where a free permit is required (available at the wilderness boundary).